crystalschang/hull-conversations/README.md

 What did we learn here?

 - Creating a widget.
-- Customizing a registration form.
+- Customizing a conversation form.
 - Saving informations in the user profile.
 - Listing users.